Roberts Point Track Hike in Franz Josef: What to Expect

 On the way back it was also easier because it was later in the day, so we ran into less people passing us and didn’t have to wait for anyone.

-Thank you for reading this blog!
-If you enjoyed it, here are links to other New Zealand related blogs I have written 🙂
+Here are links to other New Zealand blogs I have written 🙂

 Tongariro Alpine Crossing Guide: What to expect and how to prepare